PascaleBeier/bootstrap-validate/README.md

 `bower install bootstrap-validate --save`

-## Browser Support

-Works in all recent browsers, and IE 8, may not work below.

-## Goal

-The main development goal is to provide a super simple API easily usable by non-devs while providing decent browser support and build tooling.
-I mean we all love ES6+ right?

 ## Contributing

 Contributing is easy as pie, no matter if you want to contribute to the upcoming